 The 100% online Graduate Certificate in Finance from UNSW is an introductory course.
 You don't need a business degree to join.
 Students learn core concepts and principles to do with the financial management of organisations.
 You apply knowledge to real-world examples, helping you to appreciate how financial concepts can be used to shape business decisions.
 The 4-subject course can be completed over 8 months of part-time study, with students moving onto a new unit every 2 months.
 Topics include corporate finance, investing, and international finance.

 Graduate Certificate in Financial Technology at UNSW Online

 For finance professionals interested in FinTech, the Graduate Certificate in Financial Technology from UNSW is the ideal development course.
 You can use the grad cert to gain advanced skills in certain areas or as a foundation for further training.
 Students are able to choose 4 subjects out of a selection of 10 from the masters program.
 Topics include technical tools for FinTech, data management, tech disruption, and robo-advisory and portfolio optimisation.
 After completing the course, you have the option to continue studying for a graduate diploma (8 units in total) or masters degree (12 units).

 Master of Finance Degrees

 An online Master of Finance degree can be used to build upon existing financial skills or to switch careers.
-The structure and focus of a Master of Finance degree depends on the program and your unit choices.
-Specialisations include accounting, applied finance and international finance.
+The structure and focus of a finance masters depends on the program and your unit choices.
+Specialisations include accounting, applied finance. financial technology and international finance.